 - 12 Other Racecourses in the UK and Ireland

 Catterick Bridge Racecourse, as Yorkshire natives refer to this venue, is a fascinating amalgamation of traditional and modern.
 Located in North Yorkshire, the always-bustling Catterick offers meets in every month of the year.
-Both flat and National Hunt courses are represented, depending on the season.
+Both flat and National Hunt races are run – are depending on the season and time of year.

 Catterick is the busiest racecourse in Yorkshire thanks to a year-round program.
 Under 18s are invited to attend racedays for free, and the venue offers a wide range of themed race meets throughout the year.

 The first thing you’ll notice at Catterick is the respect for tradition.
 The main grandstand has retained the same framework and structure since 1906.
 This doesn’t make the venue old and rickety, though.
 Essential improvements and modernisations have been made to ensure safety and comfort.
 You’ll just be able to take a glimpse into the venue’s past.

 Catterick has a shorter track than some, stretching to a little over one mile and nine furlongs.
 The track is flat and well-maintained, but it does have some sharp bends.
 This means that experienced horses and jockeys tend to flourish more than novices, who are often caught out by unexpected twists.
 This applies to both flat and National Hunt races.
 If placing a bet, it’s advisable to look out for past winners and regular riders at the course.

 Catterick is a very relaxed racecourse, with less focus on pomp and ceremony than some may expect.
 This is reflected in the dress code.
 Smart casual is the official policy, though it’s unlikely that you’ll be questioned as long as you are not clad in anything potentially offensive.